wdchild/battleship/README.md

 There is also a suite of test modules based on the unittest paradigm.
 Each test module corresponds to one of the above three classes.

+Have added a few methods to 'battleship.py' to simulate the computer playing the game until it wins.